bancobpi/style-guide/docs/specification-rules/schema.md

 - id: should represent the resource's unique identification, with the maximum length defined and a correct example.
 - kind: should represent the resource's full name, with the maximum length defined and a correct example.

+Both should be of type string or a reference to a canonical type.

 Consider the following example:

 ![bpi-resource-id-kind](https://raw.github.com/bancobpi/style-guide/master/static/bpi-resource-id-kind.png)